Flaque/quirk/README.md

 ## Other Stupid Design Logic
 I'm not really a designer, but I do like to engage in _stupid design logic_ for why things are a certain way.
-Quirk has a particlar style, but it's one I ripped off from a bunch of other apps.
+Quirk has a particular style, but it's one I ripped off from a bunch of other apps.

 Some things are muted because they're dumb and not the important bits.
 But the important bits are big, gigantic works of in-your-face crunchy juicy goodness.
 Titles should be bold, the boldyest bold you got.
 Only got one thing to say?
 Make [that thing a full screen giant, towering over mortals.](https://i.imgur.com/zcplBkP.png)